din/compose/README.md

 This case of centralised navigation ensures that `RouterView` is accompanied by other views that actually define navigation actions that users can perform.

-> ❗️ You must add `RouterView()` somewhere into the body of your `AuthComponent` in order for your children content to show up properly.
+> ❗️ You must add `RouterView(router)` somewhere into the body of your `AuthComponent` in order for your children content to show up properly.

 #### <a name='Router'></a>`Router`